51xOne/Alignmorph/examples/README.md

 Changing the input manifest changes subsequent VAE samples.
 CUDA backend numerics can also differ across runs or hardware.

-The aligned reference contribution is capped at 0.25 and modulated by spatial confidence.

 Warping visualization is described in [the visualization guide](../docs/warping.md).
 The saved results are illustrative examples, not a general-purpose benchmark.